Roywangj/CS231n-notes/README.md

 1.Course materials

-2.Notes about lectures
+2.Notes for lectures

 3.Assignments

-4.Notes about Assignments
+4.Notes for Assignments